Credit Suisse AT1 Bondholder Group Action Overview

 How much will it cost to be part of the bondholder action?

-Omni Bridgeway is an established global third party disputes funder that has agreed to provide disputes funding to Bondholders to cover the fees and disbursements of A&O, which will conduct the group action against Switzerland.
-The funding to be provided is subject to the number of Bondholders who sign-up to participate in the action and the related estimated value of the losses of the Bondholders.
+Omni Bridgeway is an established global third party disputes funder that will provide disputes funding to Bondholders (provided they meet the Eligibility Criteria) to cover the legal fees and disbursements associated with any group action against Switzerland.
+The funding to be provided is subject to the number of Bondholders who sign-up to participate in the action and the related estimated value of the losses of those Bondholders.

-• If the claim is unsuccessful, Bondholders pay nothing.
+• If the claim is totally unsuccessful, Bondholders pay nothing, and are protected against any adverse costs risk.

 • If the claim is successful, Omni Bridgeway will be entitled to a portion of the compensation that Switzerland is ordered to pay by the arbitral tribunal.